PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 You also need a new provider, since ganache only works locally.
 You will use the `HDWalletProvider` one provided in the `deploy.js` file.
 Because you are sending a transaction to the real network, you have to know the endpoint of an ethereum node.

 Infura can provide this information.
-As we support decentralization of the Ethereum blockchain here is an endpoint you can use :
+As we support decentralization of the Ethereum blockchain here is an endpoint you can use:

 https://ropsten.infura.io/v3/510289ba8f254e46891aaa84a718ddd9